 During the current COVID-19 outbreak, I am meeting clients and conducting sessions online through Bilateral Base and Zoom.
 I have limited availability and expect to wait for some weeks.
 I specialise in EMDR and Somatic Experience (SE) therapy for workplace pressure, anxiety and trauma from accidents, assaults or combat and AF-EMDR (Attachment-Focused) to help people recover from adverse and difficult childhood experiences.

 Contact 01603 479964 or joe.kearney3 on Skype.

 EMDR (Eye Movement Desensitization and Reprocessing) is the innovative therapy for trauma approved by the UKs Dept of Health and it works quickly and effectively.
 I am an EMDR Europe Approved Practitioner.
 Look up the Beechmount website by clicking the link above to see how I may be able to help you deal with stress, recover from difficult experiences in early life and manage difficult emotions, including depression.

 I work with people from a wide range of backgrounds providing time-limited and longer term counselling, With my partner, I established Beechmount to provide stress management coaching and training to businesses and deliver courses both independently and on behalf of Jarrold Training, a Norfolk-based training provider.
 I use EMDR as a coaching tool to enhance a person's business performance and overcome blocks permanently.
-I am also using EMDR alongside CBT as a tool to help people manage chronic pain and offer this service in an Osteopathic Clinic on one morning each week.
+I am also using EMDR alongside CBT as a tool to help people manage chronic pain.

 I welcome any opportunity to talk with you without any obligation.
 Counselling can be life-changing, and meeting the best person to help you achieve your goals matters a lot.
 If you are shopping around, I am always happy to help you explore your options.